EnricoMendez/lines_vineyard/README.md

 # lines_vineyard
 ROS package for research of crop row detection in vineyards.
 Worked in ROS Noetic.

-## Directory content
+## Folders descriptions

-bags: contains rosbags recorded during the research test
+### Launch

+This folder contains the launch files of the package

+### Scripts

-images: contains images for the README
+This folder contains the ROS nodes.

-launch:
+### Rviz_onfig

+This folder contains the rviz configurations needed for image monitoring.

+### Worlds

-rviz_config: contains the Rviz configuration use during the research
+This folder contains the gazeebo world used in the simulation.

-scripts: is where the code developed is located

-test_videos: contains videos of the execution of the code in a physical robotic platform

-worlds:

 ## Installation
-To follow this guide is ROS Noetic already installed.
+To follow this guide is needed ROS Noetic to be already installed.

 Go to the src directory in your ROS workspace.
 Change "catkin_ws" on the command to the name of your workspace.